 Cloudflare Turnstile

-Next Starter uses Cloudflare Turnstile (MANAGED mode) to block bots on the sign-in, register, forgot-password, and contact forms, with server-side token checks and almost no friction for real users.
+Next Starter uses Cloudflare Turnstile (MANAGED mode) to block bots on the contact form, with a server-side token check and almost no friction for real users.

 What Turnstile is

-Turnstile is Cloudflare's free CAPTCHA — a check that tells real people apart from bots before a form is submitted.
-It replaces the "click all the traffic lights" puzzle.
-For most visitors it shows nothing at all; it watches how the page is used and decides in the background.
+Turnstile is Cloudflare's free CAPTCHA.
+A CAPTCHA is a check that tells real people apart from bots before a form goes through, and Turnstile does it without the old "click all the traffic lights" puzzle.
+Most visitors see nothing.
+It watches how the page is used and decides in the background.

-- The form shows a small Turnstile widget (often invisible).
+- The form renders a small Turnstile widget, usually invisible.

-- When Turnstile is happy the visitor is human, it hands the browser a one-time token — a short, signed string that proves the check passed.
+- Once Turnstile is satisfied the visitor is human, it hands the browser a one-time token, a short signed string that proves the check passed.

-- The form sends that token to your server along with the rest of the data.
+- The form sends that token to your server with the rest of the data.

-- Your server asks Cloudflare "is this token real and unused?" before doing anything.
+- Your server asks Cloudflare whether the token is real and unused before it does anything.
 No valid token, no submission.

-Next Starter runs Turnstile in MANAGED mode.
-This means Cloudflare decides when to show a challenge — invisible for most people, a quick interactive step only when something looks suspicious.
-Turnstile returns a plain pass or fail, not a score.
-There is no 0.0–1.0 number to compare, no threshold to tune, and no way to skip the check.
+Next Starter runs it in MANAGED mode, which you pick in the Cloudflare dashboard.
+Cloudflare decides when to show a challenge: invisible for most people, a quick interactive step only when something looks off.
+The result is a plain pass or fail, not a score.
+There's no 0.0 to 1.0 number to compare, no threshold to tune, and no way to skip the check.

 | Variable | Scope | Purpose |